Porsche Macan: Drivetrain and performance

 The Macan S and Macan Turbo have 0–60 mph times of 5.2 seconds and 4.6 seconds respectively.
-Both times are improved by 0.2 sec when employing Launch Control (feature of the optional "Sport Chrono" package).
+Both times are improved by 0.2 seconds when employing Launch Control (feature of the optional "Sport Chrono" package).

 Updates

 2016 update

 Changes to the Macan for 2016 include Porsche Communication Management system, optional full-LED headlights, redesigned steering controller, extended exterior and interior packages for Macan Turbo.

 Macan GTS

 The Macan GTS was unveiled at the 2015 Tokyo Motor Show.
 The vehicles went on sale at Porsche dealers in early 2016, while orders began in Germany in 2015.